-Kerala government releases 2019 report on gender inequality in Malayalam film industry

-This came after the High Court on Monday rejected a plea by actor Ranjini challenging its earlier order calling for the report to be made public.
+Women in Malayalam film industry face sexual abuse, lack of safety: Justice Hema committee report

+The report, released by the state government on Monday, said that women are told to make themselves available for sex in exchange for work.

-The Kerala government on Monday released the Justice Hema committee report on sexual harassment and gender inequality in the Malayalam film industry, reported Bar and Bench.
+The Justice Hema committee report on sexual harassment and gender inequality in the Malayalam film industry, made public on Monday, states that women are told to make “compromises and adjustments” for work, a euphemism for making themselves available for sex on demand, reported Bar and Bench.

-This came after the Kerala High Court on Monday rejected a plea by actor Ranjini challenging its earlier order calling for the report to be made public.
+The report was released on Monday by Kerala government after the High Court rejected a plea by actor Ranjini challenging its earlier order calling for the report to be made public.

-According to Bar and Bench, the report states that women in the Malayalam film industry are told to make “compromises and adjustments”, a euphemism for making themselves available for sex on demand.

 On August 13, a bench of Justice VG Arun had directed that the report, submitted to the state government more than four years ago, be published within a week.